-Typical AV Technician Job Description
+What is a Typical AV Technician Job Description:

-Regardless of the vertical you find yourself working in (Video, Audio) or the sector the company serves (consumer, commercial, industrial) most job descriptions will include the following requirements:
+Regardless of the vertical, you find yourself working in (Video, Audio) or the sector the company serves (consumer, commercial, industrial) most job descriptions will include the following requirements:

 - Install, set up and adjust audio-visual equipment on site